CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates its purpose, lists specific tools and actions, and provides explicit trigger scenarios.
-It uses third person voice appropriately and covers a comprehensive set of natural keywords that users would employ when needing security scanning capabilities.
-The description is concise yet thorough, making it easy for Claude to distinguish this skill from others.
+This is a strong skill description that clearly communicates its purpose, lists specific tools and actions, and provides explicit trigger guidance.
+It uses third person voice appropriately and covers a comprehensive set of natural keywords that users would employ when seeking security scanning help.
+The description is concise yet thorough, making it easy for Claude to select this skill in the right context.

 DimensionReasoningScore